Is Bethel a Cult?

 Absolutely not!

-If anything, Bethel emphasizes guilt and shame are lousy motivators straight from the pit of hell, the precise opposite of all such manipulations.
+If anything, Bethel emphasizes how guilt and shame are lousy motivators straight from the pit of hell, the precise opposite of all such manipulations.
 And you don’t see the kind of freedom I’ve witnessed in their services when there’s any hint of coercion present.

 5. Does Bethel have a single powerful founder/leader who declares himself — or is declared by others — to be God/Jesus incarnate on this earth?